 Most Popular Fields of Study

-Students must take a placement test if they have not taken a college-level math or English course.
-SAT scores of 500 in math and 450 in critical reading/writing allow a student to be exempt from a placement test.
+Before enrolling, students must take a placement test if they have not taken a college-level math or English course.
+SAT scores of 500 in math and 450 in critical reading/writing allow a student to be exempt from having to take a placement test.

 Other programs have special degree requirements.
-The Nursing Program is a cooperative program with Bridgeport Hospital School of Nursing, and students enroll at Housatonic in the General Studies Program.
+The Nursing Program is a cooperative program with Bridgeport Hospital School of Nursing.
 There is a separate application into the nursing program.
 The college’s Occupational Therapy Assistant Program is designed so graduates can work in hospitals, long-term care facilities, rehabilitation centers, clinics, and schools.
 Students must have completed all required developmental coursework and earned 12 college credits with a minimum GPA of 2.5.
 The Physical Therapist Assistant Program allows graduates to work at hospitals, rehabilitation centers, private practices, schools, and home care agencies.
-The program is a cooperative with Naugatuck Valley Community College.
-Students must have a high school transcript (or G.E.D.) that includes one year each of biology and chemistry, and two years of algebra with grades of “C” or better within the last five years.
+The program is cooperative with Naugatuck Valley Community College.
+Students must have a high school transcript (or G.E.D.) that includes one year of biology and chemistry, and two years of algebra with grades of “C” or better within the last five years.

 Financial Aid

-Housatonic Community College awards scholarships to deserving students through its Housatonic Community College Foundation.
+This community college awards scholarships to deserving students through its Housatonic Community College Foundation.
 The foundation was started in 1990 by a group of Greater Bridgeport residents and business and arts leaders.
-It serves to generate funds for Housatonic student scholarships, student emergency assistance, child care assistance for parents enrolled at Housatonic, program enhancements and support of the Housatonic Museum of Art.
+It serves to generate funds for student scholarships, student emergency assistance, child care assistance for parents enrolled, program enhancements and support of the Housatonic Museum of Art.

 Student Financial Aid Details